coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/install.md

 Next, you need to tell the Coderr library what server it should upload all error reports to.

-Please add the following code in your `Program.cs`.
+Add the following code in your `Program.cs`:

 ```csharp
 var url = new Uri("http://yourServer/coderr/");